cytrus-re/cytrus-re/README.md

 ## Join the support server
 [**Click here!**](https://discord.gg/xMyFtrJ)

-## How to set up
+## Hosting the bot

-### WARNING ABOUT REBRANDING
+### WARNING ABOUT HOSTING
-You are not allowed to rebrand the bot as your own creation.
-If we find a case of someone doing this, we'll try our hardest to take it down (this makes you a Cytrus-REEEpoff).
+**You are NOT allowed to rebrand the bot as your own creation without the explicit permission of Rexogamer.** If we find a case of someone doing this, we'll try our hardest to take it down (this makes you a Cytrus-REEEpoff).
 You are allowed to self-host it, but your changes MUST be on GitHub.com, as a fork of Cytrus-RE AND credit must be given to the authors of Cytrus-RE.
 We'll also need to be able to contact you.

 By self-hosting Cytrus-RE, you agree to the above.